Welcome to our 32nd Family Conference!

 ROY K. HOLCOMB DISTINGUISHED LECTURER SERIES

-The Roy K. Holcomb Distinguished Lecturer Series began in 2011 and supports the procurement of esteemed professionals and leaders for our annual family conferences.
+The Roy K. Holcomb, Distinguished Lecturer Series, began in 2011 and supported the procurement of esteemed professionals and leaders for our annual family conferences.
 These keynote speakers and presenters offer deep insight to ways best to support our Deaf or Hard-of-Hearing children through language acquisition and development, family support, and community involvement.

 We are honored to have the Holcomb Family’s support as we honor Roy’s legacy and his contributions to language development and communication for the Deaf community.

 Learn more about the Roy Holcomb Distinguished Lecturer Series >>

 Our general session presenters are carefully chosen as we design a thoughtful yet engaging curriculum to support you and your family in navigating social-emotional learning and how best to support your Deaf or Hard-of-Hearing child or student in that learning.

 All sessions are fully immersive, interactive, and interpreter supported.
 Deaf role models will be available to answer questions and provide unique perspectives while giving you the tools you need to serve your child best.

 Speaker Bios and Topics are coming soon!

 Our youth sessions run concurrently with the general sessions to allow parents to focus on the conversation while feeling secure knowing that their children are in safe, fun, and interactive learning environments.
 ASDC’s talented team of A.S.L.
 Instructors, Deaf Role Models, and special guests lead youth through exciting activities such as S.T.E.M. courses, art classes, activities that support social-emotional thought processes, and so much more!